phossa2/di/README.md

-  With [autowiring](#auto) is turned on by default, the container will look for the `MyCache` class if no service defined as 'MyCache', and resolves its dependency injection automatically when creating the `MyCache` instance.
+  With [autowiring](#auto) is turned on by default, the container will look for the `MyCache` class if no service defined as 'MyCache', and resolves its dependency injection (here, is the `MyCacheDriver` instance) automatically when creating the `MyCache` instance.

 - With manual service addition using `set()`